 Contrary to what some think, direct mail is not dead.
 It’s very much alive.
-In a world where inbound marketing is all anyone can talk about, outbound direct mail marketing, is a rarity, and is precisely what makes it stand out and memorable.
+In a world where inbound marketing is all anyone can talk about, outbound direct mail marketing is a rarity and is precisely what makes it stand out and memorable.

 In fact, 76% of people say they trust ads and catalogs received in the mail, compared to 61% who trust search engine ads, and 43% who trust social media ads.

-One of the keys to successful direct mail marketing campaigns are the mailing lists.
+One of the keys to successful direct mail marketing campaigns is the mailing lists.
 Your mailing lists need to be clean, accurate, and up to date.
 And more importantly, they should provide information and details about each person on your list as well as deep insights about each list as a whole.